JetBrains/guide/site/django/links/django-in-pycharm-tips-reloaded/index.md

 title: Django-in-PyCharm Tips, Reloaded
 topics:
   - django
-author: hs
+author: pwe
-subtitle: Two and a half years ago we did a “Django tips in PyCharm” webinar.
-This refresher swaps out some tips, but also shows lots of new goodness in the IDE.
+subtitle: Two and a half years ago we did a “Django tips in PyCharm” webinar; this refresher swaps out some tips, but also shows lots of new goodness in the IDE.
 thumbnail: ./thumbnail.png
 video: "https://youtu.be/1_0AYQkLqAA"
 linkURL: "https://youtu.be/1_0AYQkLqAA"